The Immigration Process Is Like A Puzzle . . .

 - Sibling visas: Again, only if you are a U.S. citizen are you allowed to sponsor a brother or sister, who was born outside the United States, for a green card.

-Fiancé K-1 Visas – Perhaps you’re only engaged.
+Riverside Fiancé K-1 Visa Attorney Services – Perhaps you’re only engaged.
 You are wondering how to sponsor your future husband for a fiancé visa?
 You hope to help him enter the U.S. legally, get married, and win a green card.

 The fiancé visa may be your answer.
 Often referred to as a K-1 visa, this process allows your spouse-to-be to enter the United States for a period of 90 days.
 During this time, you must get married.
 Once the knot is tied, your new spouse can apply for a green card and become a permanent resident of the United States.